 - ½ cup shredded mozzarella

 Set oven to 400°F. Heat a 12-inch skillet with 2 tablespoons of olive oil over medium heat.
-Add onion and garlic and sauté about 2 minutes, until garlic is fragrant.
-Add ground turkey, salt, garlic powder, oregano, and parsley and cook 4 to 5 minutes until turkey is cooked through.
+Add onion and garlic and sauté about 3 minutes, until garlic is fragrant.
+Add ground turkey, 1 tsp salt, garlic powder, oregano, and parsley and cook, smashing turkey into bits with the back of your spoon, 6 to 8 minutes or until turkey is cooked through.

-Cover tightly with aluminum foil and bake for about 40-45 minutes.
-Carefully remove the foil and serve.
+Cover tightly with aluminum foil and bake for 40-45 or until the sauce is bubbly and the cheese has fully melted.

-I would suggest a red wine with ripe fruit flavors such as a Cabernet Sauvignon, Merlot, or Zinfandel.
-These types of wines will pair nicely with the bell pepper’s subtle tang and earthiness and the stuffing’s savory richness.
+Pair this with a red wine featuring ripe fruit flavors, such as a Cabernet Sauvignon, Merlot, or Zinfandel.
+These types of wines will pair nicely with the bell pepper’s subtle tang and earthiness, and the stuffing’s savory richness.